oktaytuncay/Kubernetes/kubernetes.md

 The random number will now be written to `/Users/oktaytuncay/.kube/kube_exp` mount inside the container, which happens to be on the data volume, which is in fact the /data directory on the host.
 When the pod gets deleted the file with the random number still lives on the host.

 Let's take a step back and look at the volume storage options.
 We just used the hostPath option to configure a directory on the host as storage space for the volume.
 This will work on a single node.
-However it is not recommended for use in a multi node cluster.
+However, it is not recommended for use in a multi-node cluster.
 This is because the pods would use the /data directory on all the nodes and expect all of them to be the same and have the same data.

 But because they are on different servers, they cannot access the same data unless we can configure some kind of external replicated cluster storage solution.
-Kubernetes supports several types of different storage solutions such as NFS, glusterFS, Flocker, FibreChannel, CephFS, ScaleIO or public Cloud solutions like Oracle, AWS, Azure or Google.
+Kubernetes supports several types of different storage solutions such as NFS, glusterFS, Flocker, FibreChannel, CephFS, ScaleIO, or public Cloud solutions like Oracle, AWS, Azure, or Google.

 #### Persistent Volumes